-The Bar Pro Bono Unit was established in 1996 by Lord Goldsmith QC.
-It is a registered charity which helps to find pro bono or free legal assistance from volunteer barristers for those who need it.
-The Unit is dedicated to increasing access to justice.
+The Bar Pro Bono Unit (BPBU) was established in 1996 by Lord Goldsmith QC.
+It is the Bar’s national charity which helps to find free legal assistance from volunteer barristers for those who need it.

 Who can get help

-Pro bono assistance is available to those who cannot afford to pay and public funding is not available, although it is a charity with limited resources and therefore it cannot help in all cases.
-You may be able to get help in a case if the following applies:
+Pro bono assistance is available to those who cannot afford to pay and public funding is not available; it is, however, a charity with limited resources and therefore cannot help in all cases.
+You may be able to get help in a case if:

-Any one piece of work for which assistance is required will not take more than 3 days (although the Unit may extend this over several pieces of work within a single case or exercise its discretion in exceptional cases).
+- any one piece of work for which assistance is required will not take more than three days (although the Unit may extend this over several pieces of work within a single case or exercise its discretion in exceptional cases).

-It is primarily aimed at helping individuals although the Unit can assist organisations such as community groups, charities and small companies if it is satisfied that the organisation, or its members, cannot jointly afford to pay, or reasonably be expected to jointly pay, for a barrister.
+It is primarily aimed at helping individuals, although the BPBU can assist community groups, charities and small companies if it is satisfied that the organisation, or its members, cannot jointly afford to pay, or reasonably be expected to jointly pay, for a barrister.

-Where an application is rejected the Unit will write giving brief reasons why.
-However, the solicitor or referring agency involved is responsible for communication with the applicant and will need to help explain the reasons more fully.
-Where an application is accepted, it can be hugely beneficial if the solicitor or referring agency remains involved, at the very least as a point of contact for the Unit.
-Some solicitors or referring agencies may even be willing to assist by taking witness statements, corresponding with the other side and putting the bundles together for any hearings.
+Where an application is rejected, the Unit gives written reasons which the solicitor or referring agency communicates to the applicant.
+Where an application is accepted, it can be beneficial if the solicitor or referring agency remains involved, at least as a point of contact for the Unit.

-Whilst the service provided by the Bar Pro Bono Unit is free, there still remains a risk that the assisted party will be ordered to pay the costs of the other side.
-This can happen where the case is lost or even where only part of a case is lost and the successful party obtains an order that their own legal costs be paid by the losing party.
-A party will not be protected from a costs order being made against them simply by reason of being in receipt of assistance from the Pro Bono Unit, and further the involvement of a volunteer barrister will not prevent any such costs order being enforced.
-It is, however, also possible for a costs order to be granted in favour of the assisted applicant under section 194 of the Legal Services Act 2007.
-Previously, even where a case had been won by the pro bono assisted party, the losing party would escape any liability for costs.
-Section 194 of the 2007 Act was specifically created for use in pro bono cases.
-This means that where a pro bono assisted party wins its case, the court may make a section 194 order requiring the losing party to make a payment to the prescribed charity, the Access to Justice Foundation.
+While the service provided by the BPBU is free, there is a risk the assisted party will be ordered to pay the costs of the other side if the case is lost or partly lost.
+If the assisted party wins, the court may make a costs order under s 194 of the Legal Services Act 2007.
+This requires the losing party to make a payment to the Access to Justice Foundation.
 The money is then re-distributed to support the availability of more pro bono legal assistance in the future.
 In deciding on the amount of the costs order, the court considers the costs that would have been payable had the pro bono lawyers been charging for their services.